Kaho Naa... Pyaar Hai: Critical reception

 Kaho Naa...
 Pyaar Hai received generally positive reviews from critics, with particular praise directed at Hrithik Roshan’s debut performance, the film's music, and its production values.
 However, some reviewers noted that the storyline followed conventional tropes and lacked originality.

 Filmfare rated the film 3.5 out of 5 and remarked, "Rakesh Roshan has come up with a winner.
 A racy script, excellent product values and taut editing result in a storyline that keeps the audience hooked throughout.
 The music is also good, especially the title song and numbers such as 'Ek Pal Ka Jeena' and 'Chand Sitaare'.
 Hrithik is very good in the action and dance sequences, and proves his acting calibre in his very first film.
 Ameesha Patel too performs well."

-Sabiha Kalolwala of The Indian Express praised the film's broad entertainment appeal, writing, "Rakesh Roshan has been smart enough to make a film which encompasses all the facets of acting—drama, action, romance, thrill, comedy and tragedy, all of them enacted pretty well by Hrithik Roshan."
+Sabiha Kalolwala of The Indian Express praised the film saying, "Rakesh Roshan has been smart enough to make a film which encompasses all the facets of acting—drama, action, romance, thrill, comedy and tragedy, all of them enacted pretty well by Hrithik Roshan."
 On the soundtrack, she noted, "There is not even one song which is not enjoyable."

-Anupama Chopra of India Today described the film as a high-gloss entertainer, stating, "Rakesh has taken the routine love-story, added a thriller twist and narrated it with style.
+Anupama Chopra of India Today stated, "Rakesh has taken the routine love-story, added a thriller twist and narrated it with style.
 KNPH isn't about path-breaking craft, it's about blockbuster presentation.
 Rakesh's sweat and money are apparent in every frame."
 However, she criticized the antagonist subplot, writing, "What doesn't work is the tired villain track...
 The plot is as stale as the performances."

 Kanchana Suggu of Rediff.com called the film a "great entertainer" and praised Hrithik Roshan’s performance in dual roles: "The ease and style with which he dances, emotes, fights, makes one forget this is his debut film.
 He's had to essay two different characters, and he's done justice to both."
 She further complimented the cinematography, music, and direction.

-Several reviewers and media outlets noted that the plot twist—where the male lead dies midway through the film and the female lead later encounters a lookalike abroad—was inspired by the 1986 Kannada film Ratha Sapthami.
+The plot-twist in the film was later noted as being inspired by the 1986 Kannada film Ratha Sapthami.